The usefulness of culture result information is directly proportional to the quality of the specimen provided to the laboratory.

 Procedures for Obtaining Blood Cultures

 See University of Colorado Hospital Blood Culture Procedure and Blood Culture Job Aid.

 Rapid Strep Throat Swab Collection

 Stat Gram Stain

 STAT Gram stains on cerebrospinal and other body fluids are available 24 hours per day.
 All critical positive Gram stains (blood cultures, body fluids, cerebrospinal fluid, etc.) are called to the physician.
-Refer to "Result Values Handled as Critical".
+Refer to Critical Lab Values.